From Frames to Clips: Training-free Adaptive Key Clip Selection for Long-Form Video Understanding: Related Work

-Recent advances in Video Large Language Models (VLMs) have extended the multimodal reasoning ability of LLMs to video understanding tasks such as question answering and captioning.
-Many works improve the backbone architecture to better handle long-form inputs: Video-LLaVA~\citep{lin2023video}, Qwen2.5-VL~\citep{bai2025qwen25vltechnicalreport}, and VideoChat2~\citep{li2023videochat} adapt image-language models with temporal modules or tailored training strategies; Chat-UniVi~\citep{jin2024chat} and VideoLLAMA2~\citep{chengVideoLLaMA2Advancing2024} refine multimodal fusion and instruction tuning; LLaVA-NeXT-QW2~\citep{liu2024llavanext} and LLaVA-OneVision~\citep{liLLaVAOneVisionEasyVisual2024a} enhance vision encoders or adopt multi-granularity features; and LongVILA~\citep{xueLongVILAScalingLongContext2024}, LongVA~\citep{zhang2024longva}, Video-XL~\citep{shuVideoXLExtraLongVision2024}, Video-CCAM~\citep{fei2024videoccamenhancingvideolanguageunderstanding}, and LongVU~\citep{shenLongVUSpatiotemporalAdaptive2024} explicitly target long videos through hierarchical attention, temporal compression, or memory mechanisms.
+Recent advances in VLMs have extended the multimodal reasoning ability of LLMs to video understanding tasks such as question answering and captioning~\citep{song2025moviechat}.
+Many works improve the backbone architecture to better handle long-form inputs: Video-LLaVA~\citep{lin2023video}, Qwen2.5-VL~\citep{bai2025qwen25vltechnicalreport}, and VideoChat2~\citep{li2023videochat} adapt image-language models with temporal modules or tailored training strategies; Chat-UniVi~\citep{jin2024chat} and VideoLLaMA2~\citep{chengVideoLLaMA2Advancing2024} refine multimodal fusion and instruction tuning; LLaVA-NeXT-QW2~\citep{liu2024llavanext}, LLaVA-OneVision~\citep{liLLaVAOneVisionEasyVisual2024a}, and SlowFast-LLaVA~\citep{xu2024slowfast,xu2025slowfastllava15familytokenefficientvideo} and $\infty$-Video~\cite{dos2025video} enhance vision encoders or incorporate multi-scale temporal modeling; and LongVILA~\citep{xueLongVILAScalingLongContext2024}, LongVA~\citep{zhang2024longva}, Video-XL~\citep{shuVideoXLExtraLongVision2024}, Video-CCAM~\citep{fei2024videoccamenhancingvideolanguageunderstanding}, LongVU~\citep{shenLongVUSpatiotemporalAdaptive2024}, ViLAMP~\citep{vilamp}, and Keye-VL~\citep{keye} explicitly target long videos through hierarchical attention, temporal compression, or improved long-context modeling.
 Despite these advances, most approaches still rely on \textit{uniform sampling} to reduce raw videos into a fixed number of frames, overlooking redundancy and the uneven distribution of relevant information.
-In contrast, we focus on this preprocessing stage and propose a context management strategy that selects temporally coherent clips with adaptive resolution, offering more informative and efficient inputs without modifying the model architecture.
+In contrast, we focus on this preprocessing stage and propose a context management strategy that selects temporally coherent clips with adaptive resolution, providing more informative and efficient inputs without modifying the model architecture.